mischegoss/sample-lp-webpack/02-Lesson-Plan/Sample-Lesson-Webpack.md

   ## Expected Behavior

-  When I click on the `toggle boxes` button, the all the boxes should be hidden.
+  When I click on the `toggle boxes` button, all the boxes should be hidden.
 When I click the button again, all the boxes should once again be visible.

   ## Actual Behavior